What is kidney pain?

 - Red blood cell production

-- Kidney Stones – More often than not, kidney stones are one of the most common causes of kidney pain.
+- Kidney Stones – In most cases, kidney stones are among the most common causes of kidney pain.
 Kidney stones, also known as renal calculi, are solid masses of crystals that can develop anywhere along your urinary tract, not just in your kidneys.
 Kidney stones can be made up of any of the following crystals: Calcium, Uric Acid, Struvite, and Cystine.
 Calcium stones are perhaps the most common types of kidney stones.

-- Kidney Cancer or Tumor – Kidney cancer, renal cell carcinoma being one of the most common types can also be a cause of kidney pain.
+- Kidney Cancer or Tumor – Kidney cancer, renal cell carcinoma being one of the most common types, can also cause kidney pain.
 Another type of kidney cancer is Wilm’s tumor, which may develop more likely in children.

 - Renal Vein Thrombosis – Blood clots in kidney veins